-To further fulfill its mission of protecting the public's trust in local government, the COE protects and values the reporting of concerns and suspected wrongdoings by individuals.
-To support this mandate, the COE has policies and procedures that are designed to facilitate effective and efficient investigations and enforcement, while protecting the procedural rights of individuals.
+To further fulfill its mission of protecting the public's trust in local government, the Palm Beach County Commission on Ethics protects and values the reporting of concerns and suspected wrongdoings by individuals.
+To support this mandate, the Palm Beach County Commission on Ethics has policies and procedures designed to facilitate effective and efficient investigations and enforcement while protecting the procedural rights of individuals.